 Delivering the best service at the lowest cost in a given market segment will create a strong value proposition.
 The expertise gained by doing this well may also help to mitigate some of the contract issues: the deep relationships formed by becoming a true partner and adviser will likely also lead to stable contracts that can accommodate longer payoff periods.
 Some customers will still leave, of course, but when they do, the logistics company’s expertise and market-leading role should attract replacements, lowering the risk of equipment obsolescence.
 Therefore, logistics companies should avoid equipment that is specific to only one customer if that customer is not willing to help shoulder the burden.

 Yet superior expertise and support may not be enough to make all contracts profitable over their duration.
 Contract logistics companies should also get smart about pricing.
-The power of incentives, such as adding attractive terms to extend contracts or penalties if contracts are terminated before customized equipment is paid off, is not to
+The power of incentives, such as adding attractive terms to extend contracts or penalties if contracts are terminated before customized equipment is paid off, is not to be underestimated.

 For parcel companies, the strategic considerations are a little simpler.
 Increasing demand is a given, as are rising requirements for speed and reliability.
 Considered that way, there can be little question that parcel companies need to automate.
 And in fact, many already have.
 DHL invested about €750 million in its German parcel network, and United Parcel Service (UPS) has announced a long-term plan to invest even more.

 But within that imperative, parcel companies face some subtler questions: